EXCLUSIVE-India plans new law to protect foreign investment - sources

 "We are yet to evaluate what the risks of bringing such a law are and if it would do more harm than good," said the second source, adding that discussions were at an early stage.
 The finance ministry has held several meetings with other ministries to discuss the draft law, said the official.

-The most recent meeting in December was attended by officials from the ministries of commerce, external affairs, and law, as well as the banking and stock market regulator, all of whom have been asked to submit their comments in writing, said the first source, who attended the meeting.
+The most recent meeting in December was attended by officials from the ministries of commerce, external affairs and law, as well as the banking and stock market regulators, all of whom have been asked to submit their comments, said the first source.
 It was not immediately clear when the deadline to submit comments is, or when the next meeting will be held.
 The ministries and regulators did not respond to requests for comment.

+Pratibha Jain, a partner at law firm Nishith Desai Associates who advises foreign investors, welcomed the government plans.
+"The idea is good and the government should consider broadening the scope to private disputes between foreign investors and domestic companies, as well as arbitrary rule changes by regulators, central bank decisions, and white collar crime cases that impact overseas investment," she added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)